mattgraham/mattgraham.github.io/index.md

           <li>No One Else</li>
         </ol>
       </div>
   </div>
   <div class="portfolio-item-content">
     <img src="assets/images/play-logo.png" class="logo" alt="">
     <p>Play was how we did music at GitHub.
 As taken from the readme, "Play is an employee-powered iTunes-based client-driven distributed music server for your office.
 Also it can prepare your taxes."
-I never got it to do my taxes, however being able to queue up music accross the world and stream along side your remote co-workers; that was done well.
+I never got it to do my taxes, however being able to queue up music across the world and stream along side your remote co-workers; that was done well.
 Play was a Rails app originally built off iTunes DJ and later moved to MPD</p>
     <p>I worked on designing iOS and Android apps, web interface, wrote markup and styles for the web app and even did a <a href="https://speakerdeck.com/mattgraham/github-play" target="_blank">little speaking</a> on Play.
 Additional design elements can be found on <a href="https://dribbble.com/mattgraham/projects/212617-Play" target="_blank">dribbble</a>.</p>
   </div>
   </div>